WorldWideTelescope/wwt-user-website/content/download/_index.md

 # WWT for Windows: Old Version 5 Series

-The previous stable version of AAS WorldWide Telescope is the Version 5 series.
+The previous stable version of WorldWide Telescope is the Version 5 series.
 The last release was version 5.5.3 (July, 2016).

 - [Download WWT 5.5.3](https://web.wwtassets.org/releases/wwt/wwtsetup-5.5.3.msi")